braaannigan/braaannigan.github.io/_posts/2016-08-08-matlab_animations.markdown

 accept.
 In my experience, naive use of the matlab writer commands produces files that are about 50 times larger.

 Sample code for generating an animation is below.
+The animation is of a domain with 50x50 pixels and 120 frames.
+It comes out as an .avu file of less than 8 MB.

 First generate the data to be plotted